In the process of editing your book, it is normal that

 and your education in it.
 They’re never going to read it and think that you

-made good on your promise.
+made good on your promise.10.
+The

 book jumped the shark.
 You don’t know where it did or how to go back to a draft